gangeli/qry/README.md

     using("pbs")

-Options for the PBS job (arguments to qsub) can be epscified by setting one or more of:
+Options for the PBS job (arguments to qsub) can be specified by setting one or more of:

     PBS.name:String